lin-lin/MATH54/README.md

 - The first discussion session starts on 1/23 (Thursday).
 - Again, there is no make-up final exam.
+- 1/24: The homework refers to the problem sets in the new textbook (listed above).
+This includes the first homework due on 1/28.

 ## Part 1.
 Linear algebra, first half.